 Banks That Offer Fixed Rate HELOCs

 Home equity lines of credit, or HELOCs, typically carry variable interest rates, which can make it difficult to gauge the total costs associated with this form of financing.
-However, these lenders often offer borrowers the option to enter into a fixed-rate HELOC, which may be preferable for borrowers who want flexible financing with predictable repayment.
+However, these lenders often offer borrowers the option to enter into a fixed-rate HELOC, which may be preferable for borrowers who want predictable repayment.

 One of the benefits of owning a home is the ability to build and leverage equity.
 Most homeowners have a lot of money invested in their house, and they can access it to finance home improvements, consolidate debt, or just about anything else.